 Even if it's only one person who might get scared enough and quit, that's a miracle in itself.
 I am sharing my story for all the folks who come here to get help in order to quit smoking.
 I want them to hear firsthand how devastating cancer is, not only for me, but for my innocent loved ones.

-If you use nicotine, then nicotine will get you eventually......unless you are murdered or have a fatal accident.
+...unless you are murdered or have a fatal accident.
 It will give you a heart attack, stroke, or cancer.
 It can happen; it happened to me.
 It happens every day.
-The real crime is that a drug which is that addictive is legal in the first place.
+The real crime is that nicotine, which is that addictive is legal in the first place.

 I am writing all about this cancer and how my life has completely changed in my personal journal.
 Actually, it's the same journal I used for my "stop smoking" journal.
 Now that's a wee bit ironic and morbid, don't you think?
 But so is death at 56.